devicons/devicon/.github/ISSUE_TEMPLATE/bug_report.md

 *Short description of the bug that you found.
 Provide images/code if applicable.*

 ### How to replicate the bug
-*What should we do to find this bug*
+*What should we do to replicate this bug.*

 ### Possible Fixes/Solutions
 *List any possible fixes/suggestions that you have in mind that could solve this issue.*